Home care in the United States: Overview

 "Home care", "home health care" and "in-home care" are phrases that have been used interchangeably in the United States to mean any type of care—skilled or otherwise—given to a person in their own home.
 Home care aims to make it possible for people to remain at home rather than use residential, long-term, or institutional-based nursing care.
-In-Home Care Agency North Carolina, offer a personalized approach to ensuring the comfort and well-being of individuals who may need assistance due to illness, recovery, or age-related challenges.
-Here’s an in-depth look at the benefits and insights of choosing these agencies for your home health care needs.

 Non-medical in-home care is also called companion care or unskilled care.
 It is a valuable service for seniors in need of household help, social interaction, or transportation to appointments.
 Home care is most utilized by elderly people who live alone with impairments with their activities of daily living and have low social support.
 For those with adequate social and familial support, home care is delayed until the impairment level becomes severe or their caregiver is no longer able to support them independently.
 Home care services include help with daily tasks such as meal preparation, medication reminders, laundry, light housekeeping, errands, shopping, transportation, and companionship.

 Home health care is medical in nature and is provided by licensed, skilled healthcare professionals.
 Home health care providers deliver services in the client's own home.
 Professional home health services may include medical or psychological assessment, wound care, pain management, disease education and management, physical therapy, speech therapy, or occupational therapy.
 Home care is often an integral component of the post-hospitalization recovery process, especially during the initial weeks after discharge when the patient still requires some level of regular physical assistance.
 Patients who received home health care after being discharged from the hospital are associated with decrease in use of the healthcare system, hospital readmission, and death.
 These services may include some combination of professional health care services and life assistance services.